Bimini Travel Guide

 Bimini has several dining options.
 Not all restaurants look like a restaurant but they are all worth exploring.
 This is just a taste of the restaurants on the island and certainly not exhaustive of the options.

-Resorts World the hotel, beach club and Fisherman’s Village
+Resorts World Hotel, Beach Club and Fisherman’s Village Restaurants

 Offering 10 dining options across the property, they have something for everyone.